skylight-hq/skylight.digital/pages/toolkits/data-sharing-playbook/02_enabling-data-sharing.md

 * What is the purpose of the request?
 * How does the requester plan to use the data?
 * Who will have access to the data?
-* What are the specific data they are requesting, and what are the specific parameters, such as individual or aggregate data and over what time period?
+* What are the specific data they are requesting, and what are the specific parameters (such as individual or aggregate data, and over what time period) of that data?
 * How frequently will this data be needed?
 For example, is this a one-time need or a recurring need?
 * How long is the requester seeking to keep the data?
 When and how will the data be destroyed?
 How is this reported or disseminated to the data owner?